zeerobug/data2action/collections/content/cover.md

 ---
 tags: cover
-title: 'We believe that making education more performant holds the keys to a better world.'
+title: 'From data to action'
 link:
-  url: '#about-section'
+  url: '#expertise-section'
-  text: 'Keep reading'
+  text: 'Our expertise'
 ---

-**We help higher education institutions and businesses to boost their relationships and their digital transformation.**
+**We turn data into action to drive a positive change in our society.**
-We elaborate strategies to improve our clients’ performance, based on the most recent, accurate and relevant data.
-We do it human intelligence, cutting-edge technologies… and a little twitch of nonconformism.
+We collect, analyze and use data to support the teams behind the digital transformation of organizations.
+We deliver actionable insights and elaborate strategies to improve our clients’ performance, based on the most recent, accurate and relevant data from benchmarks, surveys and AI.
+We do it with human intelligence, cutting-edge technologies… and a little twitch of nonconformism.

-- Understand the specific challenges of your business
-- Analyse what drives your performance and how to improve it
-- Act towards excellence